fbenitezrtw/cypress-api-ss/README.md

 # cypress-api-ss

-This is a test project for Symphony Solutions to automate API.
+This is a test project for SS to automate API.

 ## Setup